 Original image on the left and the Monochrome profile using a yellow base color on the right

-How to create/manage and share your color or monochrome profiles?
+How does one create/manage and share color or monochrome profiles?

-Part of the Olympus Pen F collection of color and monochrome profile images
+Part of Olympus' previous Pen F color and monochrome profile image collection.

 A more advanced technique for developing profiles is described in this article.

-For example, it is possible to use color cards to copy and create your own profiles.
-I created a series of color cards with different DXO film profiles applied to them.
-Each image has another DXO film profile applied to the color card.
-This is a little more advanced and you need to be patient and ready to practice.
-The color cards are also a great help to develop a feel for color and to identify what the other person did when creating profiles.
+For example, use color cards to copy or create personalized profiles.
+I made a series of color cards with DXO film profiles.
+Each image represents another DXO film profile.
+This is a more advanced option and requires lots of patience and practice.
+These color cards also help photographers develop a good feel for color and learn how others create profiles.

-Ever wondered what it's like to work with Fuji film simulations on your Olympus camera?
-Do you like to have more flexibility or are you happy with the standard camera adjustments, like sharpness, saturation, and the WB sliders?
-With the Olympus Pen-F and E-P7, it's possible to create Color and Monochrome Profiles in the camera.
+Have you wondered what it's like to have Fuji film simulations for your Olympus camera?
+Would you like more flexibility or options for your Olympus camera, or are you happy with ART filters and adjustments like sharpness, saturation, and White Balance?
+Did you know it's possible to create advanced Color and Monochrome Profiles with your Olympus Pen F, Pen E-P7, and Workspace?

 See this article for more on Enhanced Raw files...